Riley Keough: 2016–present: Breakthrough and subsequent roles

 In January 2016, Keough's following film, the lesbian drama Lovesong, premiered at the Sundance Film Festival.
-The film, directed by So Yong Kim, features Keough co-starring with Jena Malone as two best friends who fall in love with each other.
+Keough reunited with director So Yong Kim for the film, in which she co-starred with Jena Malone as two best friends who fall in love with each other.
 Keough had her breakthrough role portraying a law student-turned-escort in the first season of the anthology series The Girlfriend Experience, based on the film of the same name from director Steven Soderbergh.
 The 13-episode series premiered on Starz on April 10, 2016.
 Her performance in The Girlfriend Experience garnered rave reviews and awards buzz from critics.
 She went on to receive a Golden Globe nomination for Best Performance by an Actress in a Limited Series or Motion Picture Made for Television.